 Created by Alan Grant and Norm Breyfogle

-But there's a pretty good profile of him, supposedly written by the spud himself, full of dubious potato puns, in Who's Who in the DC Universe #10, 1991, that fills in some of the details.
-And he pops up in a Shadow of the Bat Annual as well, where he takes on Poison Ivy.
+But there was a pretty good profile of him, supposedly written by the spud himself, full of dubious potato puns, in Who's Who in the DC Universe #10, 1991.
+It fills in some of the details.
+And he pops up in a Shadow of the Bat annual as well, where he takes on Poison Ivy.
 His best line comes when Joe finally confronts Ivy, who's attempting to use plant-based zombies to take over Gotham City: "You...you must really hate people."

 Well, like, d'uh....

 You used to be able to find an unpublished Joe Potato scripy, "Fry Me Deadly," here, courtesy of Chuck Dixon, one of DC Comics' harder-boiled writers.

 A listing of all the private eyes who have shown up in DC Comics.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |